Monday: 9am - 4pm

 October 7 - Artist Talk and Reception

-"Happy Times, Spring in the City" showcases James Michalopoulos' vibrant vision of the South through his signature undulating style and bold color palette.
+"Happy Times, Summer in the City" showcases James Michalopoulos' vibrant vision of the South through his signature undulating style and bold color palette.
 This exhibition brings together his celebrated architectural paintings of New Orleans, lush Southern landscapes bursting with springtime energy, whimsical portraits of cows grazing in verdant fields, and his dynamic renderings of classic cars that capture the region's distinctive character and joie de vivre.

 About the artist